 The federal free and reduced-price meals program is one of the fastest growing segments of the FCPS student population.
 Families qualifying for free and reduced-price meals must meet established federal guidelines of income and household size.
-In fiscal year 2019, it is projected that 55,102 FCPS students will be eligible to participate.
-This represents an 8.8 percent increase, or 4,473 students since fiscal year 2014.
+In fiscal year 2020, it is projected that 55,058 FCPS students will be eligible to participate.